-- 2.4 Non-Clinical Overview (not required for generic medicines) - The Nonclinical Overview should provide an integrated overall analysis of the information in the Module 4 (not more than 30 pages). - The Nonclinical Overview should be presented in the following sequence: - Overview of the nonclinical testing strategy - Pharmacology - Pharmacokinetics - Toxicology - Integrated overview and conclusions - List of literature references - Taking the pharmacology, pharmacokinetics, and toxicology results into account, the implications of the nonclinical findings for the safe human use of the pharmaceutical should be discussed.
+2.4 Non-Clinical Overview (not required for generic medicines)

+- The Nonclinical Overview should provide an integrated overall analysis of the information in the Module 4 (not more than 30 pages).

+- The Nonclinical Overview should be presented in the following sequence:

+- Overview of the nonclinical testing strategy

+- o Pharmacology

+- o Pharmacokinetics

+- Toxicology

+- o Integrated overview and conclusions

+- List of literature references.